About Metabolic Syndrome (Syndrome X)

 • Central obesity (excess weight around the center of the body)

-• Atherogenic dyslipidemia (high levels of triglycerides and LDL cholesterol with low levels of HDL cholesterol
+• Atherogenic dyslipidemia [ath-uh-roh-JEN-ik dis-lip-ih-DEE-mee-uh] (high levels of triglycerides and LDL cholesterol with low levels of HDL cholesterol)

 • Hypertension (high blood pressure)

-Non-modifiable risk factors of metabolic syndrome are factors that cannot be changed.
-These include:
+Risk factors of metabolic syndrome that cannot be changed include:

 • Age: Older age increases the risk of metabolic syndrome.